skynet-guide/docs/docs/help/faq.md

   <summary>
     I can't see any transactions and my balance is 0.
 Where are my coins?
   </summary>
-  If you are using latest <a href="https://sia.tech/get-started">version</a> and are 100% synced, don't worry if you see no transactions at all.
+  If you are using latest <a target="_blank" rel="noopener noreferrer" href="ps://sia.tech/get-started">version</a> and are 100% synced, don't worry if you see no transactions at all.
 It sometimes takes few minutes, especially for older wallets, to finish scanning your transactions before they appear.
   <br><br>
   Unfortunately there is no indicator for it as it wasn't much issue in the past, but the blockchain is growing.
-This is expected to change with Utreexo which is something the team is working on (more details in <a href="https://sia.tech/transparency/2021-q1.pdf">Q1 2021 report</a>).
+This is expected to change with Utreexo which is something the team is working on (more details in <a target="_blank" rel="noopener noreferrer" href="ps://sia.tech/transparency/2021-q1.pdf">Q1 2021 report</a>).
 </details>

 <!-- daemon unreachable  -->